Skip to content

 If you’re on the fence between the Allbirds Wool Runners and Tree Dasher 2, then it’s a good idea to first define how you plan and want to use the shoes.
 Both of these shoes vary pretty greatly in regard to their intent and best uses.

-For example, if you at all plan to exercise or run in your shoes, then you’ll want to go with Allbirds Tree Dasher 2.
-This model is designed to withstand the demands of exercise and running and it’s built to have more durability features for this context.
+For example, if you plan to exercise or run in your shoes, you’ll want to go with Allbirds Tree Dasher 2.
+This model is designed to withstand the demands of exercise and running and has more durability features for this context.

-Additionally, the midsole in this shoe will have a little more responsiveness and energy return while the outsole will provide additional grip which will promote their performance and durability.
+Additionally, the midsole in this shoe will be a little more responsive and energy return, while the outsole will provide additional grip, which will promote performance and durability.

-The Wool Runners, despite their name, are going to be best used as a shoe for daily wear and casual walking.
-This model’s ZQ Merino Wool upper can break down pretty fast if you use them for exercise and running.
+Despite their name, the Wool Runners are best used for daily wear and casual walking.
+This model’s ZQ Merino Wool upper can break down pretty fast if you use it for exercise and running.

 Plus, the outsole on the Wool Runners is smooth and its texture can fade pretty fast if you’re running with this model, which would then deteriorate this model’s long-term durability.